maxviazov/Spring-Frameworks-/Code-Style.md

 * blank line
 * import static all other imports

-Also, static imports should not be used in production code.
-They should be used in test code, especially for things like `org.junit.Assert`.
+Static imports should not be used in production code.
+They should be used in test code, especially for things like `import static org.assertj.core.api.Assertions.assertThat;`.

+Wildcard imports such as `import java.util.*;` or `import static org.assertj.core.api.Assertions.*` are forbidden, even in test code.

 ### Java source file organization